glenux/docker-debian-repository/README.md

 License
 -------

-Debian-Repository for Docker is Copyright © 2012 Gnuside.
+Debian-Repository for Docker is Copyright © 2014 Glenux.

 It is free software, and may be redistributed under the terms specified in the LICENSE file.